nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Jake went home alone in a mood different from the lyrical feelings that had fevered his blood among the dandelions.
 “Niggers fixing to slice one another’s throats.
 Always fighting.
 Got to fight if youse a man.
-It ain’t because Yaller was a p-i....
-It coulda been me or anybody else.
+It ain’t because Yaller was a p-i.<span class="three-dots"></span>It coulda been me or anybody else.
 Wese too close and thick in Harlem.
-Need some moh fresh air between us....
-Hitting out at a edjucated nigger minding his own business and without a word said....
-Guess Billy is right toting his silent dawg around with him.
+Need some moh fresh air between us.<span class="three-dots"></span>Hitting out at a edjucated nigger minding his own business and without a word said.<span class="three-dots"></span>Guess Billy is right toting his silent dawg around with him.
 He’s gotta, though, when he’s running a gambling joint.
 All the same, I gambles mahself and you nevah know when niggers am gwineta git crazy-mad.
 Guess I’ll take the li’l’ dawg offn Billy, all right.
-It ain’t costing me nothing.” ...
+It ain’t costing me nothing.”<span class="three-dots"></span>

 In the late afternoon he lingered along Seventh Avenue in a new nigger-brown suit.
 The fine gray English suit was no longer serviceable for parade.
 The American suit did not fit him so well.
-Jake saw and felt it....
-The only thing he liked better about the American suit was the pantaloons made to wear with a belt.
+Jake saw and felt it.<span class="three-dots"></span>The only thing he liked better about the American suit was the pantaloons made to wear with a belt.
 And the two hip pockets.
 If you have the American habit of carrying your face-cloth on the hip instead of sticking it up in your breast pocket like a funny decoration, and if,